Prathinav-kV/ENPM-661-Project-3-phase-2/README.md

 # Part 2
-This README document provides instructions on how to run and launch the Turtlebot Close Loop Controller ROS Node, designed for navigating a Turtlebot through a predefined path in an open-loop manner.
+This README document provides instructions on how to run and launch the Turtlebot Close Loop Controller ROS Node, designed for navigating a Turtlebot through a predefined path in an closed-loop manner.
 The node, developed in Python, calculates the path based on inputs such as clearance, start and goal positions, and desired wheel RPMs.

 ### Dependencies
 To run this program, you need to have the following libraries and ROS packages installed: